nginx/unit-docs/source/configuration.rst

           }
       }

-   This matches any of the listed IPv4 or IPv6 addresses.
+   Here, any IPs from the range will match, except for :samp:`192.0.2.9`:

    .. code-block:: json